burmanp/burmanp/README.md

 <img align="right" width="65%" src="https://github-readme-stats.vercel.app/api?username=burmanp&theme=cobalt&show_icons=true&count_private=true" />
 <br/>
 <p>Based in the East Midlands, I'm a fast learning, creative thinking and team-working professional developer with a passion for building dynamic, scalable, reliable and accessible applications.
 Mind you, I may under-promise and over-deliver.</p>
-<p>Will code in return for letting me pet your pet, or a decent bubble tea! 🧋</p>
+<p>Will code in return for letting me pat your pet, or a decent bubble tea! 🧋</p>
 <br/>